atkphpframework/achievo/README.md

 $ git clone --recurse-submodules git://github.com/atkphpframework/achievo.git achievo
 </code>

-After cloning, the local master branch in the repo will contain the most recent release.
+After cloning, the local master branch in the repo will contain the most recent release (i.e. deploy the master branch to run the lastest release).
+For most people, checkout the develop branch to develop with Achieveo, and include commits from developers made since the last release.

 Achievo is built using the ATK Framework and includes ATK as a submodule; the --recurse-submodules option tells Git to update the ATK submodule during the cloning, otherwise the atk/ directory will be empty and you will have to update submodules manually).
 You do not need a GitHub account to clone using the "git:" protocol.

 You can also download a zip archive of the [Achievo master branch](https://github.com/atkphpframework/achievo) and extract it to your webserver.
 However, in this case you will also need to download a zip archive of version 6.4.4 of the ATK Framework and extract it to your achievo/atk/ directory (currently from https://github.com/dalers/atk-6.4.4, although this will eventually change to the GitHub  [ATK Framework project](https://github.com/atkphpframework/atk).